SimpleDet Docs

 from pprint import pprint

-from simpledet.suite import build_detector, compile_native_detector_plan
+from simpledet.suite import build_detector, build_neck, compile_native_detector_plan

 spec = build_detector(